 Interdisciplinary and Diverse Diabetes Care Teams

 Many individuals usually find out that they are either pre-diabetic or have diabetes after visiting their family physician, however with limited time and increased wait times, patients find it a struggle to thoroughly discuss DSM effectively with their physician (Fritz, 2017).
 In order to successfully care for the psychosocial and medical needs of the expanding diverse diabetes population requires innovative and tailored strategies.
 One strategy is developing interdisciplinary diabetes care teams by having family physicians work with dieticians, nurse clinicians, diabetes specialists, and pharmacists.
 This can help achieve more informed decision making among the immigrant women population (McGill et al., 2016).
 For adults with T2D, the interdisciplinary team approach involving specialists such as nurses, dietitians, and primary care physicians has shown better results in A1C, blood pressure, lipids, and overall care compared to receiving care from only a family physician (McGill et al., 2016).
 Hamilton Health Sciences and The Hamilton Family Health Team have incorporated interdisciplinary care teams for diabetes and it encouraged other diabetes care centers to do so as well.
-In addition it is also equally important to ensure that the team is inclusive to all genders, ages, ethnicities and other social determinants as a more inclusive and diverse team can help improve the health of diverse population groups.
-DCPs should challenge themselves to expand their education on different cultural beliefs surrounding health and illness, diet, and Western medicine (Kelly et al., 2022).
+Equally crucial is guaranteeing inclusivity across all genders, ages, ethnicities, and other social determinants within the team.
+A diverse and inclusive team has the potential to enhance the health outcomes of varied population groups.
+DCPs are encouraged to broaden their knowledge by challenging themselves to understand diverse cultural perspectives on health, illness, dietary practices, and Western medicine.(Kelly et al., 2022).
 During their professional training, many DCPs are instilled with the notion that the Western standard for a healthy lifestyle should be the benchmark against which all others are measured.
 It is imperative to shift this mindset, as such a perspective can inadvertently impede the provision of effective care, particularly for those who adhere to traditional and holistic practices (Kelly et al., 2022).
-For example, The Hamilton Urban Core Community Health Centre has been addressing health inequities such as poverty, racism, discrimination, unemployment & homelessness, faced by people living in Hamilton.
-They have also been conducting a virtual program where a diverse and interdisciplinary diabetes care team works to educate those with diabetes using health activities, short excursions and guest speakers.
+For example, The Hamilton Urban Core Community Health Centre has been addressing health inequities such as poverty, racism, discrimination, unemployment & homelessness, faced by people living in Hamilton (Mission., n.d.).
+They have also been conducting a virtual program where a diverse and interdisciplinary diabetes care team works to educate those with diabetes using health activities, short excursions and guest speakers (Mission., n.d.).
 This serves as a positive illustration of how to address the diabetes prevalence issue in Hamilton.

 Culturally Competent DSM Guidelines